 - How many years of professional experience do you have?

 - How long in your present job: This is an important one if they work for a programming company.
 If they are good the company will try to keep them.

 - How many jobs for the last 10 years.
 The resume should tell you this and more.

-Wrong choice of Language: Computer languages need “maintenance” just as much as other sofware.
+Wrong choice of Language: Computer languages need “maintenance” just as much as other software.
 They need to be supported by the company who owns and sells them.
 And it is not easy for someone not in the computer business to tell how to choose.
-You might believe, for example, say that “you cannot go wrong by choosing a Microsoft language”.
-But one after another of Microsoft’s languages have had their maintenance dropped and users are left in the cold.
-Foxpro, a wildly popular language in the 1980s Classic ASP is an example of one that was dropped.
+You might believe, as many do, that “you cannot go wrong by choosing a Microsoft language”.
+But even Microsoft is guilty of leaving users out in the cold.
+Foxpro, a wildly popular language in the 1980’s is an example of one that was dropped.
 Classic ASP, a perfectly respectable and pioneering back end scripting language, used in hundreds of thousands of websites on which millions of dollars were spent, is being left to wither on the vine and no longer actively updated.
 Microsoft Access and Visual Basic are headed in the same direction.

-Wrong Database: Modern databases use a “Structured Query Language” (SQL), a standard way of asking the dabase for information.
+Wrong Database: Modern databases use a “Structured Query Language” (SQL), a standard way of asking the database for information.
 Make sure this applies to your project or get a good reason why not.
 Examples include Microsoft SQL Server, Sybase, Oracle and others.
 Older non-SQL systems that have fallen by the wayside, such as dBase, Foxpro, Paradox and many others have had proprietary databases with non-standard ways of addressing them.
 Even Microsoft Access falls into this category but, unlike the others mentioned, it is fairly easy to upgrade an Access databse to a standard such as Microsoft SQL server.